 TABE Remediation Process

-Students enrolled in career programs falling under the Section 1004.91, Florida Statutes (F.S.) must complete testing in basic skills by the sixth week of class.
+Under state law, students enrolled in certain career programs must complete testing in basic skills by the sixth week of class.
 Program specific minimum levels are required, which are exit requirements for the award of a Career of Vocational Certificate.
 No student can be granted a career or vocational certificate until the student achieves the minimum level of basic skills required for their program by the Florida Department of Education.